ronplanken/ds-broken-pagination/README.md

 If you run the paginator with the shown input, it will output the following line: `11-21 van 95 items`.
 Which is incorrect.
 The following assumptions regarding the result are given:

-**pageNumber is a 0-based index or the current page the user is shown**
+**pageNumber is a 0-based index of the current page the user is shown**

 **totalElements is the final, total number of elements in the larger result set available**